Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION`

-To reach an overall S rank, you need to earn all S ranks on each chapter.
-You also need to earn them while playing on Nightmare Mode, which is a huge gap in difficulty to get them when compared to even Normal Mode.
+To reach an overall S rank, you need to earn all S ranks in each chapter.
+Not only that, but you also have to do this on Nightmare Mode.

 You can make this easier to yourself this way: the game keeps track of the highest recorded ranks, and will automatically assign you an overall rank of the chapter based on these recorded ranks, independently by what overall rank you got at chapter completion.
 This means that you can enter into a chapter and earn just one S rank, then earn the remaining S ranks at your pace, and when you got all the S ranks in said chapter the game will assign you an S rank for that chapter.
 It is possible to get all the S ranks in one go if you wish, but if some of them result too difficult, i suggest to do them one at a time.